Red Eye (talk show): Production

 While the show aired at 3 a.m.
-ET, it was actually taped at around 8 p.m.
-ET the previous night.
+ET, it was actually taped at around 8 p.m. the previous night.
 Gutfeld once joked, "We wouldn't be able to survive after three months because we'd all become raging alcoholics if we had to stay up until 3 a.m.!"

 Episode structure

 The show features a round table of panelists, as well as guests linked by satellite.
 Tom Shillue, with advisory from Andy Levy, writes the daily content.
 The show begins with Shillue's introduction of his guests, which include flattering, exaggerated comparisons about each of them.
 These guest introductions are sometimes submitted by fans on Twitter.
 Other non-traditional characteristics of the show include the use of offbeat imagery, often obscure popular videos featuring animals, especially cats, during certain segments.
-Levy, referred to as "TV's Andy Levy" or "TV's Very Own Andy Levy", acts as the show's ombudsman, appearing in the "Halftime Report w/ Andy Levy."
+Levy, referred to as "TV's Andy Levy" or "TV's Very Own Andy Levy," acts as the show's ombudsman, appearing in the "Halftime Report w/ Andy Levy."